 Found: The Bulthaup Kitchen at Valletta Vintage DOMA

 A kitchen is a special kind of sanctuary.
 It’s not only a space for inspiring creativity, but it’s also a room for gathering and sharing.
 So it makes sense that it should be a thing of beauty.
-That’s why we’ve fallen for the kitchen at Valletta Vintage DOMA in Malta.
+That’s why we love the kitchen at Valletta Vintage DOMA in Malta.
 An elegant, open-plan room designed by Maltese architect Chris Biffa and his wife Hanna, using elements by German designers Bulthaup, it’s delightful to behold.

 “Its minimal looks hide a complex functionality behind the pantry doors.
 Once you open them, you have instant access to all your appliances, tools and ingredients at one glance; without any drawers or hidden parts.”